MatthewDavidBradshaw/AndroidTestingTools/README.md

 ```

 ### TypeSafeViewAction and TypeSafeViewAssertion
 Usually writing custom espresso view actions and view assertions involves a considerable amount of type-checking boilerplate code.
 The TypeSafeViewAction and TypeSafeViewAssertion classes eliminate this annoyance.
-For example:
+Here are examples for the MyCustomView class used in an earlier example:
 ```java
 public class MyCustomViewActionsAndAssertions {
 	public static TypeSafeViewAction<MyCustomView> doSomething(final int someArgument) {